 Requests for municipal resources should be made by the Incident Controller (or delegate) to the MERC.
-In partnership with the MERO, the MERC will endeavour to obtain those resources (council owned or sub-contracted) through existing municipal arrangements.
-If unsuccessful, the request will be passed from the MERC to the RERC, as per the following diagram.
+In partnership with the MERO, the MERC will endeavor to obtain those resources (council owned or sub-contracted) through existing municipal arrangements.
+If unsuccessful, the request will be passed from the MERC to the RERC.
+Further details on supplementary supply arrangements can be found in Part 3 of the EMMV.